-Enjoy the rugged ridges, gully scenery and seasonal waterfalls that make up Morialta Conservation Park.
+The gorges, waterfalls and woodlands of Morialta have attracted recreational walkers and rock climbers for over 100 years.
 The three waterfalls along Fourth Creek are popular features of the park and are linked by an extensive network of walking trails.
-The views from the rock climbing zone also provide opportunities to admire Morialta Gorge and the nearby Adelaide plains.
+Views from the rock climbing zone over the gorge and nearby Adelaide plains are breathtaking.

 A new state-of-the-art nature play space was opened in September 2017 within the Stradbroke Road Picnic Area of the park.
 The play space incorporates five themed play areas – Frog Island, Eagle’s Perch, Great Snake, Kookaburra's Nests and the Boulders, as well as paths, creeks and climbing trees.
 The nature play space resulted from a South Australian Government investment of $900,000 and is proving extremely popular.

 Morialta Resource Centre is situated right beside the playground.
 To date, the centre has been operated by the Department of Environment, Water and Natural Resources as a venue for meetings and events.